micro-jumbo/the-band-of-misfits/misfits/jack-in-the-cloud/README.md

 ![jack-in-the-cloud](../../assets/jack-in-the-cloud.jpg)

 Jack in the Cloud is a service that delivers scheduled notifications.
-It exposes three operations: `CreateTimer` `UpdateTimer` and `CancelTimer`.
+It exposes three operations: `CreateTimer`, `UpdateTimer` and `CancelTimer`.
 Each `Timer` has a `type`, `payload` and `fireAt` timestamp.
 Whenever Timer fires (at `fireAt`), `payload` is delivered to target specified during deployment for give `type`.

 ## Deployment